 At the age of 15, Wolfe went to study at the University of North Carolina, Chapel Hill.
 Wolfe aspired to be a famous playwright, graduating from Chapel Hill in 1920 and going on to Harvard University.
-He graduated with his Master’s in 1922, and his father W.O. died that summer.
-Wolfe stayed at Harvard another year to continue studying under playwright George Piece Baker before moving to New York and becoming a teacher.
+He graduated with his Master’s in 1922, and his father, W.O., died that summer.
+Wolfe stayed at Harvard another year to continue studying under playwright George Pierce Baker before moving to New York and becoming a teacher.

-Unable to sell his plays (primarily because of their length), Wolfe set out to Europe to write, switching his focus to fiction with that hopes that medium could handle his prolific output.
-On his return voyage he met Aline Bernstein, a scene designer twenty years his senior.
+Unable to sell his plays (primarily because of their length), Wolfe set out to Europe to write, switching his focus to fiction with the hopes that the medium could handle his prolific output.
+On his return voyage, he met Aline Bernstein, a scene designer twenty years his senior.
 Bernstein was married with two children.
-Wolfe and Bernstein began an affair that would last five years, with many more years in correspondence, and significantly affect his writing career.
+Wolfe and Bernstein began an affair that would last five years, with many more years in correspondence, significantly affecting his writing career.
 (More about Thomas and Aline here)

 Aline not only encouraged his writing – she funded it.
 His first published novel, Look Homeward, Angel, was dedicated to her.
 Wolfe’s manuscript, submitted to Maxwell Perkins at Scribner’s, was 1,100 pages long (330,000 words).
 After Perkins applied heavy edits, it was published 11 days before the stock market crash of 1929.

 Wolfe is considered one of the first masters of autobiographical fiction.
 Although he renamed Asheville – Altamont and his mother’s boarding house ‘Dixieland” instead of “Old Kentucky Home,” his references were thinly veiled, and the town was unimpressed.
 Wolfe stayed away from Asheville for eight years because of the hostile response to his novel.